-On the whole, most schools/colleges followed administration procedures very well.
+There was an overall improvement on previous years in the way schools/colleges followed administration procedures.
 Efficient administration meant that work was presented in student order (following the Attendance/Mark list) with correctly completed Candidate Record Forms (CRF).
-These schools/colleges had ensured that students had written the same title on the CRF, on the Task Planning Form (TPF), if this had been used, and on the work itself.
+These schools/colleges had ensured that students had written the same title on the CRF, on the Task Planning Form (TPF) (if this had been used) and on the work itself.
 Students had also clearly written Task 1 and Task 2 at the top of the front page of each response and again this matched the information on the CRF and TPF.
 Each student's work was also collated by a treasury tag, still the preferred method.
-It is pleasing to note that schools/colleges provided task sheets for all students.
+It is pleasing to note that schools/colleges provide task sheets for all candidates.

-However, a minority of schools/colleges did not follow the guidance and the following was noted by examiners: some schools/colleges did not send the work in student order as on the Attendance list; the use of plastic wallets and folders made marking more time consuming for examiners; some work had not been collated at all or paper clips had been used, which were not always in place when parcels were opened.
+However, a minority of schools/colleges still do not follow the guidance and the following was noted by examiners: some schools/colleges did not send the work in student order as on the Attendance list; the use of plastic wallets and folders made marking more time consuming for examiners; some work had not been collated at all, or paper clips had been used which were not always in place when parcels were opened.
+Some schools/colleges did not provide task sheets, which was unhelpful to examiners.

-Teachers are therefore encouraged to:
+Teachers are therefore encouraged:

-- collate each student's work ie the two tasks together with the CRF and the TPF.
-The use of treasury tags to keep portfolios together is preferred as paper clips and plastic wallets cause significant handling problems - indicate on the back of the CRF if a TPF has been used or not - remind students to write neatly as poor handwriting can affect marks - send the work in the same student order as on the Attendance List, as would be done for a terminal examination paper - ensure students have written the following information on each piece of work: - centre number - candidate number - candidate name - component code (46554) - task title.
+- to collate each student's work ie the two tasks together with the CRF and the TPF.
+The use of treasury tags to keep portfolios together is preferred as paper clips and plastic wallets cause significant handling problems - to indicate on the back of the CRF if a TPF has been used or not - to remind students to write neatly as poor handwriting can affect marks - to send the work in the same student order as on the Attendance List, as would be done for a terminal examination paper - to ensure students have written the following information on each piece of work: - centre number - candidate number - student name - component code (46554) - task title.

-(Please note that teachers should not write on the students' work (eg marks they may have awarded)
+(Please note that teachers should not write on the students' work (eg marks they may have awarded.)

-- adhere to the deadline of 7 May by which all materials should be sent to the AQA examiner.
+- to adhere to the deadline of 7 May by which all materials should be sent to the AQA examiner.
 The following items must be sent to the AQA examiner:

 - students' work (2 tasks per student) clearly labelled as Task 1 and Task 2

 - the task sheets

 - Task Planning Forms (if used)

 - Candidate Record Forms (signed)